Anti-trust Settlement Cash on its Way to Retailers

-New York – Merchants across the nation will receive checks this week for approximately $1.1 billion as part of a landmark antitrust settlement over Visa and MasterCard-branded signature debit cards.
+Merchants across the nation have begun to receive checks for approximately $1.1 billion as part of a landmark antitrust settlement over Visa and MasterCard-branded signature debit cards.

-The payments, which will be mailed starting today to approximately 634,000 merchants across the United States, will provide a boost to profits in the midst of a challenging holiday retail season.
-With retail operating margins for most retailers averaging less than 5%, the $1.1 billion payment is the equivalent to a $22 billion increase in merchants’ overall holiday revenue, according to law firm Constantine Cannon, which specializes in anti-trust cases and negotiated the settlement.
+The payments, which were mailed starting Dec.8 to approximately 634,000 merchants across the United States, will provide a boost to profits in the midst of a challenging holiday retail season.
+With retail operating margins for most retailers averaging less than 5%, the $1.1 billion payment is the equivalent to a $22 billion increase in merchants' overall holiday revenue, according to law firm Constantine Cannon, which specializes in anti-trust cases and negotiated the settlement.

 "This is likely the largest single payment to businesses in a class action in history, and it comes at a time when banks have all but stopped lending to the smaller retailers that make up the backbone of the class," said Jeffrey I. Shinder, managing partner of the law firm's New York office.